semantic mesh

 Versioning Requirements

-- flow versioning is managed through the Versioning system
+- flow versioning is managed through the Flow Version system

 - turning versioning on and off is controlled in the Node Config Defaults

-- Version history is realized in version snapshot with numbered version snapshots
+- Version history is realized in snapshot with numbered snapshots

 - Version history metadata is kept in the node's metadata flow